-Then I shall go back to resting,” I say quietly, “As this conversation clearly has no purpose.”
+“Then I shall go back to resting,” I say quietly, “As this conversation clearly has no purpose.”

 Although I attempt to appear strong, I still wince, expecting a barrage from either his words or fists.
 But to my surprise, he huffs off and slams the door.
 My, he truly is like an overgrown child.

 I nearly laugh once more at the absurdity of it all…yet, it is difficult to now.
 For as hilarious as his utterly inane reasoning is…he is also the one whom holds in his palm my future.
 No one will accept the validity of our divorce if he does not consent to it.
 The woman’s say does not matter; ah, is it ever a wonder why…?

 And as the realization finally sets in, I merely pull the covers over my head and begin to weep.

 I lay in the parlor, spread out upon the sofa with closed eyes, listening to the gentle crackle of the fireplace.
 It is so…quiet.
 Peaceful.
 No voices speak, and especially none to berate me for laying in such an unladylike fashion “in public.”
 Almost no one is home aside from myself; and so, for a moment, I can pretend I am free.

 Suddenly, however, something strange interrupts the silence—a knock.

-  How odd; I had thought practically everyone has travelled to the capital of the province for the royal visit, or some such thing.
+How odd; I had thought practically everyone has traveled to the capital of the province for the royal visit, or some such thing.
 I do not know precisely, nor do I particularly care.
 Luckily for myself, everyone believed me when I said I was not feeling well…although truthfully, I am sure I truly would become ill if I had to travel through this weather.
 The snow can be utterly dreadful.

 I wait a moment, but once the knocking resumes, I slowly lift myself to answer the door.
 Jeanne is here as well, but whether she is resting or busy, I do not wish to bother her, regardless of how “uncouth” it may be of me to answer.

 “Jéyu bon!”
 I greet cheerfully as I open the door, good day!

 And then, I suddenly stop in place.